Spences Bridge over the Thompson River - Don Weixl/TOTA

 Currency and monetary instruments equal to or greater than CAN$10,000 must be reported to Canadian Customs.

 All revolvers, pistols, fully automatic firearms and other weapons, and self-defence sprays such as pepper spray and mace are prohibited entry into Canada.
 All firearms (ie: hunting rifles, shotguns) and personal protection devices (ie: stun guns, mace, pepper spray) must be declared.

 During your stay, you are considered to be a visitor to Canada.
 As a visitor, you can temporarily import passenger and recreational vehicles, such as snowmobiles, outboard motors, boats, trailers, and most other kinds of vehicles for your personal use.
-However, you have to export these items by the date you end your visit, unless you are issued a Form E99, Canada Customs Report.
+However, you have to export these items by the date you end your visit, unless you have been issued a Form BSF375, CBSA Report (formerly known as Form E99).

 Canada’s firearms laws help make Canada safer for both residents and visitors.
 You have to declare all firearms and weapons at customs when you enter Canada.
 If you do not declare all firearms or weapons, customs officers will seize them and you could face criminal charges.
 You may need documents to prove that you are entitled to possess a firearm in Canada, and you will have to transport it safely.